ogous/ogous/README.md

 As a full-stack engineer, I have participated in the world of blockchain for the past 4 years.

-I have strong technical experiences on providing scalable software solutions ranging from cloud architecture to backend services and modern frontend development.
+I have strong technical experiences on providing scalable software solutions, modern frontend development and backend services.

 ### Top focuses:
 - 💻 FE Web: React